agrc/wfrc-wasatch-choice/docs/config-properties-map-infos-map-info.md

 ## filter

-Contains configs for the filter widget.
+Contains configs for the Filter widget.

 `filter`